 Medications to manage symptoms include:

-In addition, lifestyle changes may be recommended to help control symptoms.
+In addition, lifestyle changes may help control symptoms.
 These include:

 If all other conservative methods of treatment have failed, surgery may be necessary.
 Surgical procedures differ depending upon the type of IBD that is present.